 As practices adapt to changing patient volume and the increasing use of telehealth, you should:

 Telehealth describes the use of 2-way communication technology for certain health care services.
 During the COVID-19 health emergency, the Department of Health & Human Services (HHS) has taken steps to make it easier to provide telehealth services.
 The HHS encourages health care providers to adopt and use telehealth as a way to safely provide care to patients in appropriate situations.
 Those situations include routine health care (like wellness visits), medication consultation, dermatology (skincare), eye exams, nutrition counseling, and mental health counseling.

 The HHS Office for Civil Rights (OCR) has issued guidance to empower health care providers to serve patients through telehealth during the national public health emergency.

 HIPAA-covered health care providers may provide telehealth services to patients using remote communication technologies.
 During the COVID-19 pandemic, providers are even allowed to use apps like FaceTime, Facebook Messenger, Google Meet, Zoom, or Skype for telehealth services.
-Not all of those applications comply with HIPAA rules.
-Remember, this exception is COVID-19 specific and only temporary!
+However, keep in mind that not all of those applications comply with HIPAA rules!
+That is to say, this exception is COVID-19 specific and only temporary.

 Prior to an office appointment, pre-screen patients for possible COVID-19 symptoms.
-This reduces the risk of having potentially infected patients visit your practice.
+As a result, this reduces the risk of having potentially infected patients visit your practice.